AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

    ![configuration to lowercase the email IDs in ACP response from AEM](assets/email-lowcase-config.png)

 * Contrast (with background) of text and icons at various places is enhanced as per WCAG, to make it accessible for users with limited vision and lack of perception of color.
+For more information, see [Accessibility enhancements in Assets](sp-release-notes.md#assets-accessibility-6590)

 ### Dynamic Media {#assets-dynamic-media}